ZHAWZHAWZHAW/ml2/README.md

 ### 🔍 Interpretation and Analysis
 #### ⚙️ ROUGE Scores

-The Fine-tuned T5 Model outperforms both the BART and T5 Base models across all ROUGE metrics (ROUGE-1, ROUGE-2, ROUGE-L, and ROUGE-Lsum).
+The Fine-tuned T5 Model outperforms both the BART and T5 Base models across all ROUGE metrics.
 This indicates that the Fine-tuned T5 Model generates more accurate and relevant summaries compared to the other models.

 #### ⚙️ Latency